Machu Picchu New Rules

 It takes about 90 minutes to get to the top of Machu Picchu Mountain, depending on your pace.
 The path leads over a lot of stairs.
 We recommend having a good physical condition and sturdy shoes for this route.

-Due to the duration of the hike, the maximum time limit of 3 hours for visiting Machu Picchu does not apply to this route.
+Due to the duration of the hike, the time limit of 3 hours for visiting Machu Picchu does not apply to this route.

 Then you can enter the facility again with the Machu Picchu Mountain ticket to complete the short tour along Route 3.